-World-leading artists in music, dance, opera and theatre from 31 nations will perform over three weeks at the highly esteemed Edinburgh International Festival.
-The festival begins with the Standard Life opening event Five Telegrams, which is inspired by First World War records and weaves orchestral scores, digital artworks and live participation together in a production which will be projected onto the Usher Hall.
+In 2018, world-leading artists in music, dance, opera and theatre from 31 nations came to perform over three weeks at the highly esteemed Edinburgh International Festival.
+The festival began with the Standard Life opening event Five Telegrams, which is inspired by First World War records and weaves orchestral scores, digital artworks and live participation together in a production which was projected onto the Usher Hall.

-The whole event will conclude with the Virgin Money Fireworks Concert, a spectacular firework display over Edinburgh Castle's ramparts set to live music from the Scottish Chamber Orchestra.
+The whole event concluded with the Virgin Money Fireworks Concert, a spectacular firework display over Edinburgh Castle's ramparts set to live music from the Scottish Chamber Orchestra.

 Since 1947, the Edinburgh International Festival has attracted the biggest stars of stage and concert halls, with luminaries ranging from Maria Callas to Sir Ian McKellen, Yehudi Menuhin to Margot Fonteyn, Pavarotti to Nicola Benedetti.

 Designed to bring people together and create a festival spirit through great art after World War II, the Edinburgh International Festival has always aimed to present a programme of classical music, opera, theatre and dance of the highest possible standard, with the director inviting the best artists in the world to perform.
 It continues to create a wide breadth of thrilling cultural experiences for all who attend.